beef and wild rice soup

 Hearty Beef and Wild Rice Soup

 What could be better than a soup that literally requires one step to cook?
-That’s right, just dunk all the ingredients into a slow cooker for four hours on high or eight hours on low, and you’ll have this hearty beef and wild rice soup.
+That’s right, just toss all of the ingredients into a slow cooker, set it for four hours on high (or eight hours on low), and you’ll have this hearty beef and wild rice soup.

-Of course, if you’d like to impart even more flavor, you could sear the steak tips beforehand.
+If you have time and want even more flavor, you could sear the steak tips beforehand.
 You can also cook the whole thing in a Dutch oven if you don’t want to break out the slow cooker.
-The simple, clean flavors of beef, wild rice, tomatoes, carrots, celery, and green beans will satisfy your yearnings for a warm, healthy soup.
+No matter how you do it, you’ll end up with the simple, clean flavors of beef, wild rice, tomatoes, carrots, celery and green beans.

 Ginger Pork Noodle Soup

 Craving Chinese and Southeast Asian flavors?
 This ginger pork noodle soup is a healthy recipe full of them, with crisp, fresh ginger and funky fish sauce.
-Despite packing big, bold flavors, this soup comes together in minutes.
+Despite packing big, bold flavors, this soup comes together in just 30 minutes.
+Along with the ginger and fish sauce, there’s ground pork, garlic, onions, red pepper, and shiitake mushrooms, plus broth, mirin and tamari.
+Don’t forget the noodles, of course.

 Beefy Blonde Stew